 All campus community members are strongly encouraged to be fully vaccinated.
-Please note that Andrew College will most likely require all students and employees to obtain the COVID-19 vaccine within four months of full FDA approval.
+Please note that Andrew College will most likely require all students and employees to obtain the COVID-19 vaccine within four months of full FDA approval of all 3 vaccines.